delhomer/urbansprawl/README.md

 # About Urbansprawl

-The **urbansprawl** project takes its origin from a PhD thesis that was defended in november 2018 by Luciano Gervasoni at Inria.
-Oslandia takes over from Inria fellows for industrial developments, and now hosts the upstream version of the project.
+*The **urbansprawl** project takes its origin from a PhD thesis that was defended in november 2018 by Luciano Gervasoni at Inria.
+Thanks to Luciano for the seminal developments (https://github.com/lgervasoni/urbansprawl)!
+Oslandia takes over from Inria fellows for industrial developments, and **now hosts the upstream version of the project**.*

 The project provides an open source framework for assessing urban sprawl using open data.
 It uses OpenStreetMap (OSM) data to calculate its sprawling indices,